WH targets filibuster as shutdown enters day 2

-Washington (CNN)The White House on Sunday called for Senate Republicans to eliminate the filibuster as the funding impasse continued into its second day.
+Washington (CNN)The White House on Sunday called for Senate Republicans to change the chamber's rules to resolve the funding impasse as the government shutdown continued into its second day.

 President Donald Trump tweeted his call for Senate Majority Leader Mitch McConnell to invoke the so-called nuclear option and thereby remove leverage for Senate Democrats.